Lauren Crittenden

 NCC: National Certified Counselor

-Alongside my formal education in Clinical Counseling, and Philosophy and Phenomenology, some of the specialized theories and modalities that I have trained in and utilize are from John Sommers-Flanagan and his research on Evidence Based Relationship Factors; Somatic Experiencing; Internal Family Systems; Interpersonal Neurobiology, and Trauma Aware Breath Coaching, through The Whole Health Project.
+Alongside my formal education in Clinical Counseling, and Philosophy and Phenomenology, some of the specialized theories and modalities that I have trained in and apply are from John Sommers-Flanagan and his research on Evidence Based Relationship Factors; Somatic Experiencing; Internal Family Systems; Interpersonal Neurobiology, and Trauma Aware Breath Coaching, through The Whole Health Project.

 My employment experience in therapeutic settings: